nandorusrin/IF3270-Clustering-Algorithm/README.md

-# IF3270-Clustering-Algortihm
+# IF3270-Clustering-Algorithm
-Implementation of K-Means algorithm and Agglomerative hierachical clustering algortihm.
+Implementation of K-Means clustering and Agglomerative hierachical clustering algortihm.